-No matter what time of year your first visit to the Windy City may occur, there truly is something for everyone within this vibrant metropolitan in the Midwest.
-Here is our curated list of things everyone should see during their first visit to Chicago.
+No matter what time of year your first visit to the Windy City may occur, this vibrant metropolis in the Midwest buzzes with excitement and bursts with culture.
+In fact, the vast number of places to visit can feel overwhelming, so we curated a list of activities and events everyone should experience during their first visit to Chicago.

 Related: Best South Loop Bars